Children's Advocacy Centers.

 The Task Force must include two representatives from:

-The Task Force must prepare and submit recommendations by December 1, 2024.
+By December 1, 2023, the Task Force must prepare and submit preliminary recommendations and submit final recommendations by December 1, 2024.

 The definition of "child forensic interview" is modified to mean a developmentally sensitive, legally sound, culturally responsive, fact-finding interview of a child that is recorded as part of the multidisciplinary team response in child abuse investigations for the purpose of eliciting a child's unique information when there are concerns of possible abuse or when the child has been exposed to violence against another person.
 Child forensic interviews are conducted in a supportive and nonleading manner by a professional with specialized training in a research-based forensic interview model for conducting child forensic interviews, ideally conducted in a neutral location such as a CAC.